Comparison

 When each fits

-- Choose a frontier API: for general, non-sensitive tasks, prototyping, and broad consumer use.
+- Choose a cloud API: for general, non-sensitive tasks, prototyping, and broad consumer use.

 - Choose Locai: when data can't leave your perimeter, when you need to own the model, or when domain accuracy and auditability matter most.